The UK’s Independent reports the latest move as follows …

 This is quite frankly not only absurd, but is also a gross abuse of basic human liberty.

 Yes, Muslims believe stuff that is not actually true, but that is also true of every belief.
-Yes, there are strands of Islamic belief that are by nature violent, but that vast majority are not.
+Yes, there are strands of Islamic belief that are by nature violent, but the vast majority are not.

 Within some Islamic states, there is a legally enforced dress code for women.
 We criticise then for using the law to impose a religiously-inspired dress code. here now in France we also now find the deployment of law to dictate how women should dress.
 If there is to be any kind of a ban then I suggest that banning lawyers from poking those noses into the wardrobes of women might be a good place to start.
 Dictating how people should and should not dress will do nothing except alienate and antagonise.